-Why run the Parish Wildlife Project?
+What was the Parish Wildlife Project?

-What are the PWP’s aims?
+What were the PWP’s aims?

-What has the PWP achieved so far?
+What has the PWP achieved?

-Who is involved in the PWP?
+Who was involved in the PWP?